yaoyichen/INF-X-Retriever/docs/index.md

 ---

-## 💡 Philosophy & Methodology
+## 💡 Design Philosophy

-Our solution is built on **Pragmatism** and **First Principles**.
-While observing many mature solutions on the BRIGHT leaderboard, we chose a different path focused on industrial application and logical consistency.
-We believe **"Less is More."**
+Our approach is grounded in **Pragmatism** and **First Principles Thinking**.
+While many solutions on the BRIGHT leaderboard employ complex multi-stage pipelines, we deliberately chose a different path—one optimized for **industrial deployability**, **logical consistency**, and **computational efficiency**.

+> 🎯 **Core Principle:** *"Less is More"* — Maximum effectiveness through minimal complexity.

-### 1. Rejection of Rerankers (No Rerank)
+### 🚫 No Rerankers
-> **Insight:** In industrial practice, the value added by a Rerank module is often marginal compared to its cost.

-Many solutions rely on LLM-based Rerankers.
-However, downstream RAG tasks already involve an LLM for Quality Assurance (QA).
-We believe the QA LLM can inherently select relevant contexts from retrieved documents without an explicit, computationally expensive, and latency-inducing sorting module.
+**Rationale:** *Redundant computation in RAG pipelines*

+Reranking modules add latency and cost, yet provide marginal value.
+Since downstream RAG systems already employ an LLM for answer generation (QA), this LLM can inherently discriminate among retrieved contexts—making explicit reranking redundant.

+**Trade-off:** We exchange slight ranking precision for substantial gains in inference speed and resource efficiency.

-### 2. Rejection of HyDE (No Hypothetical Documents)
+### 🚫 No HyDE

-> **Insight:** HyDE contradicts the fundamental purpose of RAG.
+**Rationale:** *Contradicts RAG's fundamental purpose*

-Hypothetical Document Embeddings (HyDE) rely on an LLM to "hallucinate" a perfect answer to search against.
-We reject this based on first principles:
+Hypothetical Document Embeddings (HyDE) prompt an LLM to generate ideal answers, then retrieve similar documents.
+This approach suffers from a logical paradox:
-* If the LLM can generate a perfect hypothetical document, it already possesses the knowledge, rendering Retrieval-Augmented Generation (RAG) unnecessary.
-* If the knowledge is outside the LLM's scope, the hypothetical document is likely a hallucination, leading to poor retrieval.
+- **If the LLM knows the answer** → RAG is unnecessary
+- **If the LLM doesn't know** → Generated hypothesis is likely hallucinated

-* While HyDE might boost scores on academic benchmarks (where data is often within the LLM's training set), it lacks robustness in real-world, unknown domains.
+While HyDE may boost benchmarks (where answers lie within training data), it **fails in truly novel domains**—the exact scenario RAG is designed for.

-### 3. Radical Simplicity
+### ⚡ Radical Simplicity

-* **No BM25:** We do not use sparse retrieval or complex fusion strategies.
-* **Single-Pass Alignment:** We use a single query alignment step rather than multiple variations.
+**Rationale:** *Complexity is a liability in production*

+We deliberately avoid common techniques that complicate deployment:

+- **No sparse retrieval** (e.g., BM25) — No hybrid fusion pipelines to tune and maintain
+- **No multi-query expansion** — Single-pass query alignment reduces latency
+- **No ensemble methods** — One robust model beats brittle combinations

+**Result:** A solution that is **easier to deploy**, **faster to run**, and **simpler to debug** in production environments.

 ---